paucohi/solar-shot/README.md

 # solar-shot
-Simple code to control power switches depending on solar power input and energy price
+Simple code for RPi to control power switches depending on solar power input and energy price